rjcoupe/ngx-tawk/README.md

 ```

 The `id` parameter is for the string value identifying your account with Tawk.
 It is a hexadecimal string, 22 characters long, found in the code Tawk suggests you embed during the setup process.

+The widget is configured almost entirely within the Tawk dashboard.
+This component simply causes it to display within your application.